 This transcends any political ideology or philosophy or party.

-They need to be protected.
+They need to be protected, period, end of sentence.

 And none of which happened.

-But the silence over the summer when we had, let's see, police precincts burned to the ground, and we had what, over 2500 uh cops injured in the course of the summer and the rioting with they were being pelted with rocks and bricks and Molotov cocktails and frozen water bottles and sticks and knives, and they were being shot at.
+But the silence over the summer when we had, let's see, police precincts burned to the ground and we had, what, over 2,500 cops injured in the course of the summer and the rioting.

 Almost 30 people died as the insurrection there.

-We had entire city blocks taken over, commandeered by leftists and democratic politicians saying this is a summer of love zone, a spaghetti potluck dinner zone, a Chaz chop zone, an autonomous zone.
+We had entire city blocks taken over, commandeered by leftists and Democratic politicians saying this is a summer of love zone, a spaghetti potluck dinner zone, a chaz chop zone, an autonomous zone.

-Well, the president wanted to send people in and the occupation, but wasn't allowed to do so.
+Well, the president wanted to send people in and end the occupation, but wasn't allowed to do so.

 And the same with attacking federal courthouse buildings and the riots that went on in Portland day after day and night after night, and the utter incompetence and unwillingness to stop or even speak out against the violence and the rioting there.

-Jensaki, the White House press secretary, pressed on how the Biden administration felt about the incendiary rhetoric from Democrats in Congress.
+Gen Saki, the White House press secretary, pressed on how the Biden administration felt about the incendiary rhetoric from Democrats in Congress.

-Well, we've been playing a lot of it.
+Well, we've been playing a lot of it, and that would be Maxine Waters.

 That would be Joe Biden.